dtamayo/spock/training.md

 pip install -e .

 cd /path/to/spock/paper_plots
-python generate_metadata.py
+python generatePratios.py
 ```
-After that you should be able to run all the figure notebooks (note Figs 6,7 take about 20 mins, Fig 5 would take about 20 times longer on a singlee core but runs over all available cores).
+After that you should be able to run all the figure notebooks (note Figs 6,7 take about 20 mins, Fig 5 would take about 20 times longer on a single core but runs over all available cores).